nodeshift-archived/license-reporter/README.md

-      --file     file to store the licence information in                   [string] --all      will list all production licenses for all modules  [default: false] --silent   hides the console output                           [default: false] --help     Show help                                                 [boolean]
+      --file     file to store the licence information in                   [string] --all      will list all production licenses for all modules  [default: false] --silent   hides the console output                           [default: false] --html     outputs the license in html format to license.html [default: false] --help     Show help                                                 [boolean]

 ## Example output